-Julie Byrne holds the Monsignor Thomas J. Hartman Chair in Catholic Studies and serves as Associate Professor in the Department of Religion.
+Julie Byrne holds the Monsignor Thomas J. Hartman Chair in Catholic Studies and serves as Chair and Professor in the Department of Religion.
 Before arriving in New York in September 2006, she taught at Duke University (2004-06) and Texas Christian University (2000-04).
 Her second book, The Other Catholics: Remaking America’s Largest Religion, was published by Columbia University Press in 2016.
 It is a cultural history of independent Catholicism in the U.S. Her first book, O God of Players: The Story of the Immaculata Mighty Macs (Columbia 2003), tells the story of Catholic women's basketball in the Philadelphia archdiocese from 1930-75.
 In addition to Catholic Studies, Byrne writes and teaches subjects in American religion from gender and race to method and theory.
 Her courses at Hofstra include “What is Religion?," "What is Catholicism?", "The Jesus Class," "Demonology," "Religion & Media" and “Race & Religion in the Americas.”
 She publishes popular articles and speaks frequently to the media, including The New York Times, Newsday, Frontline and Voice of America.
 Byrne’s professional website can be found at profjuliebyrne.com.

 Industry Expertise (3)